 What do we have to look forward next?

-To celebrate her book release, Theresa is offering a free copy of her book, A Vampire’s Mistress, to one lucky commenter on today's blog. (please check the blog Monday night to see who won.
+To celebrate her book release, Theresa Meyers is offering a free book of The Hunter to one lucky commenter on today's blog. (please check the blog Monday night to see if you won.
 Chances of winning determined by the number of entries.)

 She will be around all day today.
 I'm sure some of you have questions or comments for her, so please ask away...